marckii8888/TrelloClone/README.md

 This project is a replication of the To-Do list web application, Trello.
 The project is done using Python for the back end and React.js for the front end.

-## Objective
+## Objectives
-1. Familiarize myself with front end and back end integration.
+1. Familiarize ourselves with front end and back end integration.
 2. Practice python Django REST framework.
 3. Practice React.js.